 A native to many of Vermont’s deep, cold lakes, and like brook trout, are actually a char.
-They have a forked tail, white leading edges on their lower fins, and irregular light spots against a back-ground color that ranges from light olive green to gray.
+They have a forked tail, white leading edges on their lower fins, and irregular light spots against a background color that ranges from light olive green to gray.

-A member of the same family that includes northern pike.
+Chain pickerel is a member of the same family that includes northern pike.
 Unlike pike, pickerel have fully scaled gill covers,

-and their tail, dorsal and anal fins have no conspicuous spots or blotches.
+and their tail, dorsal, and anal fins have no conspicuous spots or blotches.